greg-js/clg/README.md

       "dir": "source/_posts",
       "metadata": {
         "category": "blog",
+        "tags": "",
-        "tags": ""
+        "id": ""
       },
       "assetDir": "true",
-      "extension": "md"
+      "extension": "md",
+      "saveAs": "id"
     },
     "draft": "source/_drafts"
   }
 }
 ```

-Adding the above to a project's root dir will allow you to do a `clg new post "Hello World"`.
-A `hello-world.md` file will then get dropped into `./source/_posts`.
-It will contain some `yaml` metadata with a `title` (Hello World) and a date property, as well as `category: blog` and `tags: `.
+Adding the above to a project's root dir will allow you to do a `clg new post "Hello World" -m "id:hello"`.
+A `hello.md` file will then get dropped into `./source/_posts`.
+It will contain some `yaml` metadata with a `title` (Hello World), an `id` (hello) and a date property, as well as `category: blog` and `tags: `.
 It will also create an asset folder (a folder by the same name as the slug to hold images and the like).
 Finally, the new file will open automatically in your favorite editor.

-You can also pass in metadata on the command line like this:
+You can pass in more metadata on the command line like this:

 ```
 clg new post "Title of my post" --metadata "category:something,id:12345"